 The Bloustein School has launched a new big data master’s program and is recruiting its first class of students to start in fall 2019.

-The Master of Public Informatics program (MPI) will provide the vehicle for educating students in the competencies needed in the field of big data: context, statistics, programming, data management, data analytics, visualization, spatial analysis, applications and the integration of these skills.
+The Master of Urban and Public Informatics program (MPI) will provide the vehicle for educating students in the competencies needed in the field of big data: context, statistics, programming, data management, data analytics, visualization, spatial analysis, applications and the integration of these skills.

 “The limiting factor to the successful use of big data is the skill set of traditionally trained analysts and administrators who are not familiar with advanced computational tools and data management techniques,” said Frank Felder, Ph.D., Research Professor and Director of the new Public Informatics program at the Bloustein School.